 This photograph of the ruined battlefield near Festubert was taken in the spring of 1919.

-The Canadian troops fought at Festubert in May 1915 but no official photographers accompanied them to the Front. the ground still shows the scars from the heavy fighting four years after the battle.
+The Canadian troops fought at Festubert in May 1915 but no official photographers accompanied them to the Front.
+As the photograph below shows, the ground still shows the scars from the heavy fighting four years after the battle.

-Frank was clearly extremely popular and special permission aws given for his burial to be carreid out behind the trenches.
+Frank was clearly extremely popular and special permission was given for his burial to be carreid out behind the trenches.
 Leo Coggan writes: ‘We gave him a fine grave with flowers on it.’

 One more explicit letter from Private A Trenerom writes: ‘It was a living inferno with all kinds going on 24 hours a day.’